 Township Business Ideas and Opportunities [UPDATED]

-Posted on October 18th, 2021
+Updated on 18 October 2021

 UPDATE: This article forms part of SME South Africa’s Township Entrepreneurship series.
 This article was originally published in October 2018, due to its popularity it’s been updated with brand new township business ideas in South Africa on 18 October 2021.

-South Africa’s townships have always been a hive for entrepreneurial activity, however the over-saturation of certain sectors has affected the chances of their success.
+South Africa’s townships have always been a hive for entrepreneurial activity, however, the over-saturation of certain sectors has affected the chances of their success.
 These are typically sectors with low barriers to entry and low capital requirements.

-This is beginning to change as more entrepreneurs look to launch businesses in previously under explored sectors which could give rise to the next million-rand enterprises.
+This is beginning to change as more entrepreneurs look to launch businesses in previously under-explored sectors which could give rise to the next million-rand enterprises.

 Kabelo Selebalo, founder at Menzion Digital, a Ekhurhuleni-based design and development agency that services township-based businesses, says that many of these trends are being driven by young upwardly mobile black professionals who are seeking greater convenience and service.